EliasB8/100-days-of-code/log.md

 **Today's Progress**: I completed the scatterplot project.
 And now it is live ...
 2 down 3 more to go for Data Visualization cert @freeCodeCamp ...
 Projects Getting tougher and me feeling CONFIDENT!!

 Here is th link https://eliasb8.github.io/visualize-data-with-a-scatterplot-graph/

+### Day 83 - 84: September 25 Sunday, 2020
+**Today's Progress**: I reviewed my React knowledge and Refactored my codes on git hub.
+It is time to learn more about React Hooks, after completing the Data Visualization cert @freecodecamp.